 For millions of years, coral has demonstrated a remarkable ability to adapt to climate and environmental changes or stressors.
 One striking example is how certain fluorescent species have, in recent times, developed the ability to protect their zooxanthellae (algae critical to coral survival) from harmful UV rays as they can transform harmful light wavelengths to usable.
 Nonetheless, scientists are finding coral dying at a frightening rate.

-2. Will coral be able to adapt to threats on their food?
+2. Will coral be able to adapt to threats to their food?

 The brain coral in the foreground has died and the diseased coral next to it will likely suffer the same fate.
 Credit: Greg McFall/NOAA